TineshaErskine/python_codes/README.md

 ### Table of contents
 1. [Birthday countdown](https://github.com/TineshaErskine/python_coding/tree/master/birthday_countdown)
     * A script that takes user input in the form of a birthday and tell you if today is your birthday or how many days until your birthday
+      *Output
 2. [Grade tracker](https://github.com/TineshaErskine/python_coding/tree/master/grade_tracker)
     * A script that takes user input in the form of a course and the grade obtained.
 It creates, writes, and saves this in a txt file.
 It will then read the information and print the average grade for the courses.